kull-boii/example-voting-app/README.md

 `docker-compose enable-v2`

-replace the content of docker-compose.yml with
+replace the content of docker-compose.yml with (view in raw and copy, dont copy `)

 `
 redis: